Welcome to your amazing marketing career!

 They provide great advice, send you valuable referrals, introduce you to new contacts, and commiserate when you’re dealing with something frustrating.

 Carmen Hill – Chill Content (@CarmenHill)

 Be confident in your knowledge, experience and intuition, but stay curious and always be learning.

-If you find yourself in a position where you are not able to do that—get out.
+If you find yourself in a position where you are not able to do that, then get out!

-Have the courage to be a change agent, but choose an environment where you can drive change from good to great, not from miserable to a bit more tolerable.
+Have the courage to be a change agent.
+Choose an environment where you can drive change from good to great, not from miserable to a bit more tolerable.

 Sharon Hurley Hall (@shurleyhall)